sharpie7/BeebFpga_MiSTer/Readme.md

 If you have both active then note that MMFS will treat `*DISC` and `*DISK` commands as belonging to it.
 You can used `*OPT 5,1` to disable this and have DFS respond to these commands.

+If you have both active then for the Master 128 you can choose which to have as default (it will put the right value in the CMOS).
+On the Model B the highest numbered ROM (MMFS) will be the default.

 ## Hardware

 The simulated machines are pretty close to the standard configurations.